soobinrho/dotfiles-personal/README.md

 # ---------------------------------------------------------------------
 # How to see all git configs
 # ---------------------------------------------------------------------
+# See global configs.
 git config --global --edit

+# See local configs.
+git config --edit

 # ---------------------------------------------------------------------
 # How to delete untracked files and folders in git.